You answered out of 6 questions correctly.

 The Bobcats once shared the arena with the WNBA (Women’s National Basketball Team) the Charlotte Sting before the team shut down on January 3, 2007.

 Emeka Okafor was the Bobcats first Rookie of the Year in 2004-05 season.

-The Charlotte Bobcats Summer Basketball Camps are back for their best season ever!
-Join us at one of over twenty sessions that will offer expert instruction, fantastic giveaways and NBA excitement.
+The National Basketball Academy Summer Basketball Camps will be back in 2014 for their best season ever!
+Join us at one of convenient sessions that will offer expert instruction, fantastic giveaways and NBA excitement.
 (Hurry….many sessions will sell out quickly)

-Join The National Basketball Academy and the Charlotte Bobcats for one of the nation’s premier basketball clinic programs offered right here in Charlotte.
+Join the National Basketball Academy for one of the nation’s premier basketball clinic programs offered right here in Charlotte.
 Our expert coaches will help you take your game to the next level.
 You’ll also experience all the fun and excitement of NBA basketball via various giveaways, contests and special surprises!